VivRibbon/Analyze-Banned-Books/README.md

 ## Credit
 Data collected by The Marshall Project.

-Written for Matti La Mela's Distant Reading couorse at Uppsala University, Spring 2023.
+Written for Matti La Mela's Distant Reading course at Uppsala University, Spring 2023.